jeremyosborne/dnpk/README.md

     - [X] vault / equipping heroes
     - [X] fight: large number of weak enemies
     - [X] fight: tough hero + entourage
-    - [ ] fight: city siege (huge number of random enemies with city bonus)
+    - [X] fight: city siege (huge number of random enemies with city bonus)
         - [X] structures as a basic type (fortification, buildings... other words that work...)
         - [X] change "command" effect to "brawn-aura"
         - [X] structures effects affect strength calculations
         - [X] structures passable to battle, and then affect strength calculations.
 For now only 1, and it applies to the defenders only.
         - [X] Digression: clean up strength a bit more and document.
+        - [X] Bug: sort seems broken... again... for the defenders in the city siege.... ugh.
+Maybe what's going on is I need to also sort on names?
+More visual than broken.
+This got noticed in the city siege due to the large number of troops with strengths adjusted to be equal values, and the sorter didn't group by army name.

 ## Future TODO and ideas

+- [ ] Army sort order: should be able to consider the terrain, empire, army-group, and any other modifiers to strength to achieve a correct sort for a particular battle.
+- [ ] Army sort order: also should allow for army-group manual ordering.
+Once ordered, the group is not reordered before a battle, or at any other time.
 - [ ] Meat Grinder: Record distance traveled before dying.
 - [ ] Meat Grinder: Make the intermission a menu system allowing access to various things.
 - [ ] bug: i18next parser isn't working, see: https://github.com/i18next/i18next-parser/issues/149